bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 reads = ['ATTCA', 'ATTGA', 'CATTG', 'CTTAT', 'GATTG', 'TATTT', 'TCATT', 'TCTTA', 'TGATT', 'TTATT', 'TTCAT', 'TTCTT', 'TTGAT']
 ```

 Write code to find all of the edges in the de Bruijn graph corresponding to the provided reads using **k = 3** (assume all reads are from the forward strand, no sequencing errors, complete coverage of the genome).
-Each edge should be of the format `AAT -> TTC`.
+Each edge should be of the format `ATT -> TTC`.
 Write all edges to a file, with each edge as its own line in the file.

 <details><summary><b><font color="##18BC9C">CLICK HERE FOR PSEUDOCODE</font></b></summary>
   <pre>